filtron/MarkovKernels.jl/docs/src/tutorials/gauss_markov_regression.md

 nothing # hide
 ```

-## Plotting the a posteriori time marginals and some samples
+## Plotting the a posteriori time marginals and samples

 ```@example 2
 Plots.plot!(